 Results of Field Sobriety Tests

-There are a number of standard field sobriety tests (SFSTs) an officer may ask you to perform after being pulled over.
-These tests are meant to evaluate if you’re acting intoxicated or not.
+There are several standard field sobriety tests (SFSTs) that an officer may ask you to perform after being pulled over.
+These tests are meant to evaluate if you are acting intoxicated or not.

-Examples of SFSTs could be walking along a line, standing on one leg, or saying the alphabet backwards.
-You should know that you are legally allowed to refuse performing a field sobriety test.
+Examples of field sobriety tests could be walking along a line, standing on one leg, or saying the alphabet backward.
+You can legally refuse to perform a field sobriety test in Orange County.

 Blood or Breath Test Results

-Many authorities treat these tests as key DUI evidence, but it’s not.
-Many times, these roadside tests can be unreliable, especially the breathalyzer tests, compared with post-arrest tests that happen at a police station or hospital.
-The accuracy of field sobriety tests have been challenged many times by scientific studies.
+Many authorities treat breath and blood tests as key DUI evidence, but they are not.
+These roadside tests can often be unreliable, especially the breathalyzer tests, compared with post-arrest tests at a police station or hospital.

 Incriminating Statements